Piano Concerto No. 4 (Rachmaninoff): Composition

 Though he made a good start on the piece, he was also interrupted numerous times — not least among which being the sudden death of his son-in-law, who had married his daughter Irina less than a year previously.
 With this tragedy and other challenges which arose, Rachmaninoff did not finish the work until the end of the following August.
 On top of this, Rachmaninoff's already self-critical tendencies were heightened.
 He complained to Medtner on September 8 of the size of the score (110 pages) and that it "will have to be performed like The Ring: on several evenings in succession."
 Medtner replied five days later that he could not agree with Rachmaninoff about the concerto being too long, or about his general attitude about length.
 "Actually, your concerto amazed me by the fewness of its pages, considering its importance...
 Naturally, there are limitations to the lengths of musical works, just as there are dimensions for canvasses.
 But within these human limitations, it is not the length of musical compositions that creates an impression of boredom, but it is rather the boredom that creates the impression of length."
 The pianist Josef Hofmann, another friend to whom Rachmaninoff showed the score, also encouraged him.
 Hofmann said he liked the new concerto very much, and he hoped that — while its frequent metric changes might make playing the piece with an orchestra difficult — it would not prove an obstacle to future performances.
 "It certainly deserves them from a musical as well as a pianistic point of view."

-Rachmaninoff saw two specific problems with the work: the third movement, which he found too drawn out, and the fact that the orchestra is almost never silent throughout the piece (although the latter tendency is fully in evidence in the composer's Second Concerto, as well).
+Rachmaninoff saw two specific problems with the work: the third movement, which he found too drawn out, and the fact that the orchestra is almost never silent throughout the piece (although the latter tendency is fully evident in the composer's Second Concerto, as well).
 He concluded that he would have to make cuts in the score.
 Rachmaninoff had made changes to works in the past, after he had heard or performed them.
 Along with his having been away from the composer's desk for several years, this insecurity in deciding how his ideas should be expressed may account for what some contemporary critics considered the fractured nature of the Fourth.